xfenix/django-hmin/README.md

 ##### Cache

-By default hmin middleware uses cache (fastest minification is no minification).
+By default hmin middleware uses cache (very useful for small and middle web sites, and for big you definitely will use ngx_pagespeed or other "big" solutions).
 You can disable it by specify setting:

     HMIN_USE_CACHE = False

-Also you can change time and cache backend (if you want, by default time is 60*60, cache backend - "default"):
+Also you can change time and cache backend (if you want, by default time is 3600, cache backend - "default"):

+    HMIN_CACHE_TIMEOUT = 86400
+    HMIN_CACHE_BACKEND = 'my_cache'

 Using the function
 ===================

 Just import function minify: `from hmin import minify`, than  you can use it with any html you want.
-Definition of minify function: `def minify(content, remove_comments=True)`
+Function definition: `def minify(content, remove_comments=True)`

 Using the decorator